 NIDS-CRAM sampled individuals from NIDS Wave 5.
 Unlike previous waves of NIDS, NIDS-CRAM did not attempt to interview or collect information on everyone currently living with the sampled individual.
 This change in sampling protocol was carefully considered, taking into account the main goals and constraints of NIDS-CRAM.
 The limits of telephonic surveys with respect to questionnaire length and complexity was a key factor.
-No attempt was made to check whether successfully re-interviewed individuals resided in the same households as they did in NIDS Wave 5.
+No attempt was made to check whether successfully reinterviewed individuals resided in the same households as they did in NIDS Wave 5.
 Also, individuals from larger households are more likely to be sampled than individuals from smaller households.
 Researchers can therefore not use NIDS-CRAM to conduct household-level analysis.
 However, it is possible to estimate statistics at an individual level about household living conditions.
-It would be legitimate to state "For a broadly representative sample of adults from 2017, who were re-interviewed in 2020, we estimate that X% of adults live in households received a government grant".
-However, it is not legitimate to estimate that Y% of households where children went hungry, but not that A% of households had children going hungry or that B% of children went hungry (Kerr et al., 2020).
+It would be legitimate to state "For a broadly representative sample of adults from 2017, who were re-interviewed in 2020, we estimate that X% of adults live in households receiving a government grant.
+However, it is not legitimate to estimate that Y% of households received a government grant.
+In the same way one could say that Z% of adults live in households where children went hungry, but not that A% of households had children going hungry or that B% of children went hungry (Kerr et al., 2020).